Sub Panel Installation

 About Our Sub Panel Installation Service

 Madison Electric installs secondary distribution centers that expand your circuit capacity and bring power closer to areas with concentrated electrical loads.
 Our sub panel installation service places additional circuit management equipment in workshops, additions, garages, or any location where running multiple circuits from the main distribution center becomes impractical.
 We size the secondary unit appropriately, run feeder cables from the main center, and create organized circuit distribution at the new location.
-Your property benefits from secondary distribution equipment when you need numerous circuits in one area or want to isolate specific loads.
-Our electricians calculate feeder requirements based on the loads you plan to serve, install protective devices at both ends, and mount the secondary unit in an accessible location.
-We organize circuits logically and provide clear labeling that makes future modifications straightforward.

 Expand your electrical capacity efficiently with secondary distribution equipment in key locations.